|Cashier||Student Accounts||Collections||Financial Aid|

 Students who have not been awarded financial aid or whose awards have not been processed due to an unresolved disbursement issue in the Financial Aid Office must pay their fees by an alternate means by the fee payment deadline to avoid a late payment fee.
 In addition, any balance over and above the amount that is covered by available financial aid must be received in the University Cashiers Office by the fee payment due date to avoid assessment of a $100 late payment fee.
 A Title IV authorization is required in order to pay "non-allowable" charges.
 Financial aid will not be disbursed until the non-allowable charges are paid or this form is on file with the Student Accounts Office.

-Students have 2 options for refunds:
+Students have two options for refunds:

 UWF Bookstore Deferment